j-bro/library-catalog/README.txt

 ## How to run

 ### War
 The project can be easily deployed on any container web server using the provided 'library-catalog.war' archive.
 For example, using Tomcat simply upload the WAR file from the admin server manager page.

 The service will be available at 'http://<your-server-ip>/library-catalog/'.

+### From source
+The full project build files can be found at 'https://github.com/j-bro/library-catalog/archive/submission.zip'.
+From the project root directory, run './gradlew build' to generate the WAR file.
+Bonus: if you have Docker installed on your local machine, you can generate a Dockerfile from which you can then start a container by running './gradlew createDockerfile'.
+You should also be able to directly start a container by running './gradlew startContainer' (no guarantees on this though).

 (c) 2016 Jeremy Brown